Heating system - which one is best for you?

 - you want to have the option to combine with renewable energy sources

-Heating with liquid fuel - a sensible decision if...
+Heating with liquid fuel – a reasonable decision if...

 - You want a heating system with proven condensing technology for fossil fuels